 Valheim, the Norse survival game, has sent millions of Viking warriors into the wilderness in search of glory in battle – and the equally noble quest that is building the coolest mead hall.
-Or perhaps taming a squadron of wolves to follow you around and munch on those pesky greylings so you can focus on mining and building in Valheim.
+Or perhaps taming a squadron of wolves to follow you around and munch on those pesky greylings, so you can focus on mining and building in Valheim.
 The game is currently in early access, and while there’s already plenty of content to sink your teeth into, players are eagerly awaiting the upcoming Valheim updates.

 Hearth and Home will be the first major update to Valheim, as revealed in Iron Gate’s Valheim roadmap.
 They’ve also got updates two through four lined up; namely, Cult of the Wolf, Ships and the Sea, and Mistlands.

-So far, though, the developers have been hard at work ironing out some of the hitches with multiplayer, particularly how Valheim dedicated servers run – and balancing the game to make Valheim bosses a little more challenging.
+Developers have been hard at work ironing out some of the hitches with multiplayer, particularly how Valheim dedicated servers run – and balancing the game to make Valheim bosses a little more challenging.

 Valheim Hearth and Home release date